createthis/grayce_code_test/README.md

    Reading through the code and understanding what it is doing... this looks pretty sane to me.
 It may not be perfect, but it's pretty good for quick and dirty.
+1. The output json is available at `output/matches.json`.